liberland/laws/drafting/consolidated/citizenship-law.md

 A Citizen shall have the following rights:

-1. Vote in elections for public offices in Liberland;
+   a) Vote in elections for public offices in Liberland;

-2. Become a candidate for public offices in Liberland;
+   b) Become a candidate for public offices in Liberland;

-3. Participate in the public veto process;
+   c) Participate in the public veto process;

-4. Enjoy the full international protection afforded by Liberland;
+   d) Enjoy the full international protection afforded by Liberland;

-5. Access public spaces, whether physical or virtual, designated for Citizens only by Liberland;
+   e) Access public spaces, whether physical or virtual, designated for Citizens only by Liberland;

-6. Possess and use, if they so choose, a Liberland passport and Liberland ID; and
+   f) Possess and use, if they so choose, a Liberland passport and Liberland ID; and

-7. Apply for and participate in the social system of Liberland.
+   g) Apply for and participate in the social system of Liberland.

 ### Article 3: Inalienability of Citizenship